uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 const taskDescription = 'Read and understand the Next.js book.';
 ```

-As you can probably guess, this will quickly become _tedious_ (oh no, not this again).
+As you can probably guess, this approach will quickly become tedious—and yes, we've seen this problem before.

 **Objects** to the rescue!
-These allow us to store name-value pairs inside a single variable.
+They allow us to store name–value pairs inside a single variable.
 Here is how we might create a `task` object that contains all the information we want to know about a task:

 ```js